Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 ### SpokeTree

 The `Spoketree` is a special kind of ticker that must exist at the root of a tree.
-All ticks within the tree must pass through `SpokeTree`, and these signals will originate from outside the tree.
+All ticks in the tree will pass through `SpokeTree`.
 Generally, `SpokeTree` will flush its scheduled epochs on receiving a single tick.
 Although its possible to construct a manually flushed `SpokeTree` and tick it incrementally from user code.

 ---